New product price strategies are critical before product introduction.

 Another option is to penetrate the market at a lower price.
 This can help you attract more customers and boost sales in the short term, but it may not be sustainable in the long run if your competitors can undercut you on price.

-There are several ways to price a new product, and the best option for your business depends on various factors.
+There are several ways to price a new product; the best option for your business depends on various factors.

 How are prices set?
 In the past, prices were set by buyers and sellers negotiating with each other.
 Sellers would ask for a higher price than expected, and buyers would offer less.
 Through bargaining, they would arrive at an acceptable price.

-The strategic importance of price demonstrates how products, distribution, price, and promotion strategies will fit together into an integrated strategy of program positioning.
+The strategic importance of price demonstrates how products, distribution, price, and promotion strategies will fit together into an integrated program positioning strategy.

-Underlying strategy formulation is several important strategic activities, including product market analysis, cost, competition, and legal and ethical considerations.
+Several important strategic activities, including product market analysis, cost, competition, and legal and ethical considerations, underlie strategy formulation.

 Pricing is a problem when a company has to set a price for the first time.